How To Gas Weld Sheet Metal?

 Choosing the right gas and filler material is crucial for achieving a strong weld.
 For sheet metal, a mixture of acetylene and oxygen is typically used.
 The filler material should match the base metal as closely as possible to ensure a proper bond.

-Read More: How To Cut Sheet Metal With Snips?
+Read More: How To Weld Automotive Sheet Metal?

 Gas Types